Alexander Milas on the birth of the world greatest charity cycle ride…

 Since 2013 the Heavy Metal Truants have been breaking a sweat to raise funds for childrens’ charities in the name of heavy metal.
 Open to all, HMT has seen metal fans, bands, and industry types banding together to help raise over £1 Million both through charitable activities throughout the year like the Monster Rock Auction and our Heavy Metal Curries, but primarily through our traditional, now legendary annual 175-mile cycle from London to the hallowed heavy metal ground of Castle Donington and Download festival in June.

 That’s because our chosen charities, who work so hard to support children and young people need our support now more than ever, so we call on all metalheads from around the world to join us in the name of heavy metal.
-Every year has had a theme or a nickname, and in our 10th year we’ve co-opted the immortal words of Monty Python in shouting “blessed are the cyclists, the runners, the charity fundraisers, and cheesemakers!”
+Every year has had a theme or a nickname, and in our 12th year what better, than The Dirty Dozen.

-Between May 30th and June 10th we invite you to enter the annals of Heavy Metal Truants fame with challenges from cycling, walking, running, and more.
+Between 1st – 14th June 2024, we invite you to enter the annals of Heavy Metal Truants fame with challenges from cycling, walking, running, and more.
 All proceeds will go to Teenage Cancer Trust, Childline, Nordoff Robbins and Save the Children: they’ve been devastated by these troubled times and they kept going, so we’re going to keep going to – join us.
-We’re not the messiahs, but we can make a difference.

 We don’t stop at the finish line, to join or find out how else you can support hit us up at heavymetaltruants.com